List of eponymous diseases: Continued Use of Eponyms

-The usage of the genitive apostrophe in disease eponyms has followed different trends.
-While it remains common for some diseases, it has dwindled for others.

 Alphabetical list

 Explanation of listing sequence

 As described above, multiple eponyms can exist for the same disease.
-In these instances, each is listed individually (except as described below), followed by an in-line parenthetical entry beginning 'aka' ('also known as') that lists all alternative eponyms.
-This facilitates use of the list for a reader who knows a particular disease only by one of its eponyms, without the necessity of cross-linking entries.
+In these instances, each is listed individually (except as described in item 1 below), followed by an in-line parenthetical entry beginning 'aka' ('also known as') that lists all alternative eponyms.
+This facilitates the use of the list for a reader who knows a particular disease only by one of its eponyms, without the necessity of cross-linking entries.

 It sometimes happens that an alternative eponym, if listed separately, would immediately alphabetically precede or succeed another eponymous entry for the same disease.
-There are three conventions that have been applied to these instances:
+One of three conventions have been applied to such cases: